Chi. Guru Dutt

-Chitnahalli Guru Dutt is an Indian actor and director, primarily concentrating on Kannada and Tamil films.
+Chitnahalli Guru Dutt is an Indian actor primarily concentrating on Kannada films alongside a few Tamil films.
 He is the son of Chi.
 Udaya Shankar.

 Career

-He debuted along with Shivrajkumar in the Kannada film Anand (1986).
+He made his debut along with Shivrajkumar in the Kannada film Anand (1986).
 He was launched in Tamil by K. Balachander with Pudhu Pudhu Arthangal (1989).
-His major Tamil appearance in the thriller film Kalaignan (1993) opposite Kamal Haasan as the psychopath doctor.
-He has acted in more than 100 films.
+His major Tamil appearance was in the thriller film Kalaignan (1993) opposite Kamal Haasan as the psychopath doctor.
+He has acted in about 100 films directed 4 and produced 3.